lskatz/Kalamari/README.md

 ## Download instructions

+For usage, run `perl bin/downloadKalamari.pl --help`

+    perl bin/downloadKalamari.pl src/Kalamari_v3.5.tsv

+## Database formatting instructions

 Some sections are not filled out yet.
 Contributions in the form of pull requests are welcome for instructions.

-## Database formatting instructions

 ### Kraken with Kalamari